kangarko/ChatControl-Pro/README.md

 You are welcome to read the **[ChatControl Wikipedia](https://github.com/kangarko/ChatControl-Pro/wiki)**, where you fill find tons of information about the installation, configuring and using this plugin.

 If you have any **questions or bugs to report**, try seeing if [those can be resolved quickly](https://github.com/kangarko/ChatControl-Pro/wiki/Common-Issues) by yourself.
 If that does not help, you are welcome to **fill an issue**.
-Please read the [how to get help the best way](https://github.com/kangarko/ChatControl-Pro/wiki/Getting-Help-the-Right-Way) to obtain help as quickly as possible.
+Please read the [Getting Help the Best Way](https://github.com/kangarko/ChatControl-Pro/wiki/Getting-Help-the-Right-Way) to obtain help as quickly as possible.

 Check out https://spigotmc.org/resources/10258 for more information.